-At Park Cities Oral & Maxillofacial Surgery Associates, your safety and comfort are our top priorities.
+At Park Cities Oral & Maxillofacial Surgery Associates - Dental Implant Experts, your safety and comfort are our top priorities.
 We provide all of our patients with several choices for anesthesia to ensure they always feel at ease during treatment.
 During your consultation appointment, we will discuss all your options with you and help you determine which type of anesthesia is best for your needs and your procedure.

-Both Dr. Phillips and Dr. Ray trained extensively in the safe administration of anesthesia.
-During their four-year oral and maxillofacial residencies, they worked alongside licensed anesthesiologists and learned how to administer anesthesia safely and monitor patients under sedation.
-They maintain the highest licensure available to dental providers for sedation and have years of experience performing anesthesia in our Dallas, TX, office.
+Dr. Phillips trained extensively in the safe administration of anesthesia.
+During his four-year oral and maxillofacial residency, he worked alongside licensed anesthesiologists and learned how to administer anesthesia safely and monitor patients under sedation.
+He maintains the highest licensure available to dental providers for sedation and has years of experience performing anesthesia in our Dallas, TX, office.

 Local Anesthesia is one of the most common forms of anesthesia.
 If you have ever received a filling or undergone a minor dental procedure with your dentist, you likely have experience with local anesthesia.
 This method numbs the entire surgical area, allowing you to remain awake during surgery without feeling a thing.

 Nitrous Oxide Sedation is widely known as laughing gas and is often used in conjunction with local or IV anesthesia.
 Our oral surgeons administer nitrous oxide through a breathing apparatus to create a calming atmosphere and help you relax before your procedure.